MuhammadBilalAkbar/screenshot_package_flutter/about.md

           controller: controller,
           child: Scaffold(
     ```
-3. This is the UI with one image and two elevated button:
+3. This is the UI with one image and two elevated button.
+For two elevated buttons, we are
+   using `capture` and `captureFromWidget` methods of screenshot controller:
     ```dart
             body: Center(
               child: Column(